funcompbio/funcompbio.github.io/setup.md

-If you have a computer running the Windows operating system, then you can install [GitForWindows](https://gitforwindows.org/), which will provide you a Unix shell within Windows through its tool Git BASH.
+If you have a computer running the Windows operating system, then you can install [GitForWindows](https://gitforwindows.org/), which will provide you a Unix shell within Windows through its tool _Git Bash_.

 ### macOS